Hamz1Ameer/wbl-signin/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Whitebox Learning

+This repository contains the code for the client and server components of the Whitebox Learning project.

+## Installation and Usage

+To run the project, follow these steps:

+### Prerequisites

+Before getting started, ensure you have the following installed on your system:

+- Node.js (v12 or higher)
+- npm (Node Package Manager)
+- Git

+# Clone the repository
+git clone --single-branch --branch dev https://github.com/WhiteboxHub/Whitebox-Learning.git

+# Navigate to the client directory
+cd Whitebox-Learning/client

+# Install client dependencies
+npm install

+# Start the client
+npm run dev

+The client application will now be accessible in your web browser at `http://localhost:3000`.

+# Open a new terminal window or tab.

+# Navigate to the server directory
+cd ../server

+# Install server dependencies
+npm install

+# Start the server
+npm start